prototypefund/Digital_Bargeld-docs/impl-merchant.rst

   **Request:**

-  The `frontend` passes the :ref:`deposit permission <deposit-permission>` received from the wallet, and optionally adding a field named `edate`, indicating a deadline by which he would expect to receive the bank transfer for this deal.
-Note that the `edate` must be after the `refund_deadline`.
+  The `frontend` passes the :ref:`deposit permission <deposit-permission>` received from the wallet, and optionally adding a field named `pay_deadline`, indicating a deadline by which he would expect to receive the bank transfer for this deal.
+Note that the `pay_deadline` must be after the `refund_deadline`.
+  The backend calculates the `pay_deadline` by adding the `wire_transfer_delay` value found in the configuration to the current time.

   **Response:**